lightmanrsa/ev_modelling/source/functions.rst

 ===================================

-This part of the documentation holds the function definitions of VencoPy from the three files venco_main, venco and plotting.
+This part of the documentation holds the function definitions of VencoPy from the main run file ´venco_main.py´ and the library files.

 .. automodule:: venco_main